Scifabric/pybossa/doc/user/tutorial.rst

 Number of answers or task runs per task
 =======================================

-PyBossa by default will send a task to different users (authenticated and anonymous users) until 30 different task runs are obtained for each task.
+PYBOSSA by default will send a task to different users (authenticated and anonymous users) until 30 different task runs are obtained for each task.

 :ref:`task-scheduler` does not allow the same user to submit more than one answer for